lewis6991/impatient.nvim/README.md

 This is done by using `loadstring` to compile the Lua modules to bytecode and stores them in a cache file.
 This also has the benefit of avoiding Neovim's expensive module loader which uses `nvim_get_runtime_file()`.
 The cache is invalidated using the modified time of each modules file path.

-**Note**: [mpack](https://luarocks.org/modules/tarruda/mpack) is required for reading and writing of the cache file.
-Regular Neovim builds will have this built in, however if your build hasn't then you should be able to install it via [packer](https://github.com/wbthomason/packer.nvim), see installation details below.

 The cache file is located in `$XDG_CACHE_HOME/nvim/luacache`.

 ### Reduces `runtimepath` during `require`